 In saying that, if all else fails and it gets to the day before your trip and you realise that OHMYGOD I HAVE NO YEN, HOW ON EARTH WILL I PURCHASE UNLIMITED SASHIMI?!?
 Stress less, Travel Money Oz

 .
 We promise to have our top currencies in store, and if we don’t we will give you up to $100*.

-.
-One minute you’re patting a lovely Persian drinking tea, the next you’re headed to the local Japanese doctor with a solid cat scratch and resulting third degree burns from your tea.
+With this in mind though, make sure you have travel insurance.
+One minute you’re in a cat cafe patting a lovely Persian and drinking tea, the next you’re headed to the local Japanese doctor with a solid cat scratch and resulting third degree burns from your tea.

 As far-fetched as that seems, you would be surprised at what Aussies have had to make insurance claims for overseas, and how much a simple doctor’s visit will cost.
 Whilst we can’t stop the unexpected from happening, we can provide you with a tailored insurance policy

 to ensure you are protected.
 So, take out the insurance and pet all the Persian kitties you want, just maybe keep the tea on the table, okay?

 There is so much Japan has to offer every traveller.
 The country is brimming with idiosyncrasies that will leave you wanting more.
 Whether you come home raving about that time you dressed up as Yoshi and drove around the streets of Tokyo in a go kart, or explaining how nice everyone is (the Japanese practice Omotenashi, a.k.a being HELLA polite and continuously offering an exquisite level of hospitality), or still being mildly confused about the fact that you can order some really interesting things from vending machines, we can guarantee that your friends will be super jealous, and your insta feed will be #lit.

 So, what are you waiting for?
 Book your Japanese adventure today, and before you leave, don’t forget to grab some Yen